Last Updated On November 14th, 2018

 - 4.11 6.
 Wait for your transaction to complete

 - 5 Final Words

 There are a number of features that make Electrum a great pick.
-However, there’s one feature above all others that make Electrum a cut above a lot of other wallets.
-That feature is, quite simply, the fact that you do not need to download the entire blockchain to use Electrum wallets.
+However, there’s one feature above all others that makes it a cut above a lot of other wallets.
+That feature is, quite simply, the fact that you do not have to download the entire blockchain to use Electrum wallets.

 Unlike some other wallets, for example Bitcoin Core, Electrum is what’s called a lightweight wallet.
 Meaning it relies on other wallets/nodes (with the full blockchain) to verify the transactions are in line with the blockchain.

 What does this mean for you as a user of the wallet?